sagemathinc/sbir2015/description.md

 ### Maintaining problem quality is difficult

-You only have to admit in class that one or two problems are busted and then every evening you get a flood of 10pm emails, ``I *know* I have number 7 right; it must be a busted problem?''
+You only have to admit in class that one or two problems are busted and then every evening you get a flood of 10 p.m. emails, ``I *know* I have number 7 right; it must be a busted problem?''
 Well, no.